serazing/xscale/docs/window.rst

 Plotting
 --------

 Plotting the window is useful to check its physical and spectral properties.
-For 1-dimensional and 2-dimensional windows, the ``plot`` function can be used to display the weight distribution as well as the spectral response of the window
+For 1-dimensional and 2-dimensional windows, the ``plot`` function can be used to display the weight distribution as well as the spectral response of the window.
+The cutoff periods for -3 dB and -6 dB damping and are very useful to assess the selectivity of the window.

 For one-dimensional window: